datanav/docs/tutorial-collect-source-systems.rst

 .. dropdown:: What does a system as a pipe source provide?

-        It provides streams of entities as input to the pipe their are connected to.
+        It provides streams of entities as input to the pipe they are connected to.

 .. dropdown:: Can systems as a pipe source provide entities with any shape?